 Also, the numbers speak for themselves - 90% of online shoppers feel that videos directly impact their purchasing decisions.
 If you want to use this weapon in your strategy, you have to make your actions robust.

-Fortunately, you don't have to remember everything yourself.
+Fortunately, you don't have to remember all steps from your webinar planning by heart.
 Just download our webinar preparation checklist that you can find below, and use it whenever you need.